Last updated: March 2026

 3. Comments

-If you use the comment function, you can enter a name and also your email address.
+If you use the comment function, you can enter a name and optionally your email address.
 Entering the email address is not obligatory.
-When you send the comment, your IP will be saved.
+When you send the comment, your IP address will be saved.
 This is automatically deleted after 14 days.
 The purpose behind this: Should insults or abuse of any kind take place, this short-term collection is necessary in order to be able to act accordingly.

-4. .log files
+4. Server log files

 5. Cookies and embedded content